2022–23 Robert Morris Colonials men's basketball team

 The 2022–23 Robert Morris Colonials men's basketball team represented Robert Morris University in the 2022–23 NCAA Division I men's basketball season.
 The Colonials, led by 13th-year head coach Andrew Toole, played their home games at the UPMC Events Center in Moon Township, Pennsylvania as members of the Horizon League.
+They finished the season 15–16, 10–10 in Horizon League play, to finish in a tie for sixth place.
+As the No. 6 seed in the Horizon League tournament, they defeated IUPUI in the first round to advance to the quarterfinal round, where they fell to Cleveland State in overtime.

 Previous season

-The Colonials finished the 2021–22 season 8–24, 5–16 in Horizon League play to finish in tenth place.
+The Colonials finished the 2021–22 season 8–24, 5–16 in Horizon League play, to finish in tenth place.
 As the No. 10 seed, they upset No. 7 seed Youngstown State in the first round of the Horizon League tournament, before falling to top-seeded Cleveland State.